MaxenceLiboz/matcha/docs/user_and_profile/profile_logic.md

 Look into the DB for the specific user, get all his informations except email and password.

-Return a list of all the information of the user and its profile, only the reference of the pictures will be sent ([Picutre logic](../picture/picture_logic.md)).
+Return a list of all the information of the user and its profile (must have the fame rating if it's a match, otherwise the date and time of the last connection), only the reference of the pictures will be sent ([Picutre logic](../picture/picture_logic.md)).
+Throw an error if it doesn´t work.

+## Profile suggestion
+**Need to be authenticate**
+### Logic
+The goal here is for the user to easily access a suggestion list that is concitent with his sexuality to match other profile

+The criteria for the suggestion list must be:
+- Same geographic area as the user.
+- With a maximum of common tags.
+- With a maximum fame rating.

+Blocked user doesn't appear in the suggestion.
+We need to retrieve a list of profile that match the three different criteria.

+Throw an error if it doesn´t work.

+## Profile research
+**Need to be authenticate**
+### Logic
+The user must be able to run an advanced search with differents type of criteria

+The informations needed can be:
+- A age gap.
+- A fame rating gap.
+- A location.
+(BONUS: add a range)
+- One or multiple interests tags.

+Blocked user doesn't appear in the search.
+We need to retrieve a list of profile that match the informations given.

 Throw an error if it doesn´t work.